yorkbill/get-support/servicessupport.md

 Third-party services are provided by vendors outside of {{site.data.keyword.IBM_notm}}.
 These services are provided by individual software entities, {{site.data.keyword.IBM_notm}} Business Partners, or independent software vendors (ISV).

 Support for third-party services is provided by the service provider.
 If the root cause analysis determines that the issue is a defect in a third-party service, {{site.data.keyword.IBM_notm}} isn't required to provide a fix.
 However, {{site.data.keyword.IBM_notm}} shares analysis with the third-party service provider, if needed, and can work through Marketplace with the third-party service to help solve the issue.

-### Bitnami helm charts
-{: #s-bitnami}

-Offerings that are provided by Bitnami are available in the {{site.data.keyword.cloud_notm}} catalog, and you manage the deployment and configuration on your own compute.
-Support for this third-party service is provided by Bitnami. {{site.data.keyword.IBM_notm}} isn't required to provide a fix for defects in a third-party service.
-Any issues that require a support case are opened in the [Bitnami charts GitHub repo](https://github.com/bitnami/charts/issues){: external}.
-To view all available Bitnami offerings, go to the catalog, and then select the **Bitnami** provider filter.

 ## Open source or community service